 I am nothing, Lightsong thought.
 Why couldn’t I save her?
 Why couldn’t I protect her?

 He was crying again.
 Oddly, someone else was too.
 The man in the cell next to his right.
 The God King.
-He moaned with frustration, pounding against the bars of his cage.
+Susebron moaned with frustration, pounding against the bars of his cage.
 He didn’t speak, though, or denounce his captors.

 I wonder why that is, Lightsong thought.

-Men were approaching the God King’s cell.
+Men approached the God King’s cell.
 Pahn Kahl men, with weapons.
 Their expressions were grim.

 Lightsong found it hard to care.

 You are a God.
 Llarimar’s voice still challenged him.
-The high priest lay in his own cell, to Lightsong’s left, staring up at the ceiling.
+The high priest lay in his own cell, to Lightsong’s left, eyes closed against the terrors that were happening.

 You are a God.
 To me at least.